varigence/docs/bimlflex/setup/index.md

 * [BimlStudio project setup](xref:bimlflex-setup-bimlstudio-project)

-## Ensuring Correct Bitness For The Excel Plug-In
+## Ensuring Correct Bitness For The Excel Add-In

 Both Microsoft Office Excel and the BimlFlex Excel installation comes in two bitness flavors, 32-bit and 64-bit.
 The installed BimlFlex version needs to match the bitness of the installed version of Excel.
-This is initially set during installation of the BimlFlex application, but can be modified afterwards.
+This is initially set during installation of the BimlFlex App, but can be modified afterwards.

 * [Configuration Excel bitness](xref:bimlflex-change-excel-bitness)